 His father, Jonathan, spoke at North Star’s Annual Celebration of Self-Directed Learning in 2016, where he described Ozzy’s personality and inner force.
 He told us he believes that had North Star been in existence in 1994 that Ozzy would likely be alive today.
 He and his wife Carlotta see that North Star is providing an important alternative approach for many teens, including those who share Ozzy’s traits and interests.
 They would like North Star to offer annual awards to recent North Star alumni who will use these funds to pursue their intellectual, artistic, and spiritual interests.

-North Star will be accepting applications for this award through October 1, 2017.
-Selections will be made by October 20, 2017.
+North Star will be accepting applications for this award through October 15, 2018.
+Selections will be made by October 30, 2018.
+Applicants will be notified shortly thereafter.

 Awards will be presented at the North Star Celebration of Self-Directed Learning on November 5, 2017.